Active Living for Cancer Rehab

 - Secure turning lock system

-- Boot shape tips propel you forward to increase your workout
+- Boot-shaped tips propel you forward to increase your workout

-- The bell shaped tips provide stability and are easily removed to expose the carbide for winter walking
+- Boot tips are easily removed to expose the carbide for winter walking

 - 3 Anti-vibration features minimizing stress on joints